The two-year Automotive Technology Associates Degree program prepares students as entry-level technicians in the automobile and diesel industries.

 Diesel Preventative Maintenance Technology (Certificate)

-The Diesel Preventative Maintenance Technician program prepares students to enter the workforce ready to perform routine repair procedures, preventive maintenance, and safety applications.
+The one-year Diesel Preventative Maintenance Technician certificate program prepares students to enter the workforce ready to perform routine repair procedures, preventive maintenance, and safety applications.

 Graduates work as brake technicians as well as perform routine maintenance and make general repairs.